sid2021/Timestamp-Microservice/README.md

 # Timestamp API

-This is a project which is part of the [FreeCodeCamp's API and Microservices Certification] (https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice).
+This is a project which is part of the [FreeCodeCamp's API and Microservices Certification](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice).

 ## Built With